Windows 10 Video Editor Zoom

 Overloading Projects

-A typical misstep in Windows 10 Video Editor Zoom is adding countless filters:
+A typical misstep in Windows 10 Video Editor Zoom is adding too many effects:

 Ignoring Audio